Where to stay in Chamonix – The 7 best towns in the valley

 Vallorcine is a small, traditional Alpine village located at the end of the Chamonix Valley, near the Swiss border.
 Honestly, you will not find much there, besides a peaceful and secluded stay immersed in a beautiful landscape.

-In saying that there is a train station in town that will connect you to Chamonix Town in 30 minutes, and to Martigny in Switzerland, a city with around 20,000 inhabitants, in about 1 hour.
+In saying that there is a train station in town that will connect you to the Chamonix Aiguille du Midi train station in 30 minutes, and to Martigny in Switzerland, a city with around 20,000 inhabitants, in about 1 hour.

 In summer, this is a great spot to start a few hiking trails.